dessa-oss/atlas/documentation/STEPBYSTEPGUIDE.md

 ## Step 8: Adding additional dependencies (optional)

 Be aware that installing a package locally doesn't mean it will be in the execution environment.
 If you want to use an external python package, you'll need to create a `requirements.txt` wherever your project model code exists with the dependencies explicitly stated.

+Reference the main STARTGUIDE for a more detailed explanation.